An Employment Benefits Guide for the Worker in Transition - Workforce Development & Adult Learning

 - HOW do I prepare a résumé?

-For job seekers, the Maryland One Stop Career Centers are nationally recognized leaders for using state-of-the-art technologies to match people with jobs and jobs with people.
-One Stop Career Centers have resource areas equipped with Internet access and a variety of job search resource materials.
+For job seekers, the Maryland's American Job Centers are nationally recognized leaders for using state-of-the-art technologies to match people with jobs and jobs with people.
+American Job Centers have resource areas equipped with Internet access and a variety of job search resource materials.
 To further assist you in your job search, they offer free faxing, copying, and telephone services.
 A staff of experienced workforce professionals is available to assist you.
 Auxiliary aids and services are available upon request to individuals with disabilities.

-The Maryland One Stop Career Centers partner with other State agencies, local service areas, businesses, community colleges, and local governments to make employment information and opportunities a "One-Stop" effort.
-Automated services can be accessed on the Maryland Workforce Exchange, available at the Maryland One-Stop Career Centers or via the Internet at
+The Maryland's American Job Centers partner with other State agencies, local service areas, businesses, community colleges, and local governments to make employment information and opportunities a "One-Stop" effort.
+Automated services can be accessed on the Maryland Workforce Exchange, available at the Maryland's American Job Centers or via the Internet at the Maryland Workforce Exchange.

 The following services to meet your employment needs are provided at no cost to you: